Toddlers survive days of 'pure hell' in ravine after mom dies in car crash

 He said the 3-year-old saved his brother's life by walking out to the highway.

-"Had not he done what he did, his brother probably wouldn't be here right now."
+"Had not he done what he did, his brother probably wouldn't be here right now," Greeley said.

-Both children were taken to a local hospital and the one-year-old was treated for dehydration.
+Both children were taken to a local hospital and the 1-year-old was treated for dehydration.

 Toddlers survive days of 'pure hell' in ravine after mom dies in car crash